 - A large family (two adults and three or more children)

-Community Advisors will work with the project team to develop a weekly shopping list for these family sizes that strikes a balance of foods that –
+Community Advisors work with the project team to develop weekly shopping lists for these family sizes that strike a balance of foods –

 - Most people would enjoy